kevontheweb/wdf.rs/readme.md

 # wdf.rs

+> note: i wrote this in a haze over 2 evenings and it doesn't even compile.

 Wave Digital Filter library `🦀 xXx_WrITteN_iN_rUsT_xXx 🦀`

 - I did my final year electronic engineering project on an digital guitar amplifier using wave digital filters.